cuhklinlab/JSNMF_py/README.md

 ## 3. Tutorials
 Please refer to [here](https://github.com/cuhklinlab/JSNMF_py/blob/main/Tutorials/jsnmf_tutorial.ipynb) for a simple illustration of the use of JSNMF model, with clustering and visualization results shown.
 The guide for obtaining the gene-peak association can be found [here](https://github.com/cuhklinlab/JSNMF_py/blob/main/Tutorials/Gene_Assoc_Tutorial.md).
 And the tutorial of using some extensions or variants of JSNMF model is [here](https://github.com/cuhklinlab/JSNMF_py/blob/main/Tutorials/var_jsnmf_tutorials.md).

+If you need the data for  the gene-peak association tutorial, please contact me directly.